dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/02-testcontainers-postgresql.md

 Your tests should now run smoothly within the containerized environment.

-## ⚙️ Developer Setup for Manual Testing
+## developer setup for manual testing

 For **manual testing in a development environment**, be sure to apply the migrations after starting the database.
 Use the following `docker-compose.yml` configuration to start PostgreSQL: